itpp-labs/chatops-docs/docs/todo-bot/index.rst

 * ``/attach123`` -- attach new messages to a task
 * ``/stop_attaching`` -- treat next messages as new task

-* ``/users`` -- returns list of users for current chat.
-It's used to specify list of available users to assign the tasks
+.. * ``/users`` -- returns list of Administators for current chat.
+It's used to specify list of available users to assign the tasks.
+You may need to activate "All Members Are Admins" option to get list of all users.
 * ``/update_id`` -- current update_id.
 Can be used to set ``MIN_UPDATE_ID`` (see below)
+* ``/myid`` -- Id and Name of current user

 To create new task: